Deformations of objects in $n$-categories: Deformations of objects

 \begin{definition}[$n$-fully faithful] Given a functor $F; \C \to \D$ of $N$-categories.
 Then we say \begin{itemize} \item $F$ is $0$-fully faithful if $F$ is an equivalence. \item $F$ is $n$-fully faithful if for all $x, y \in \C$. the induced functor $\C(x, y) \to \D(F(x), F(y))$ is $(n-1)$-fully faithful. \end{itemize} This is an inductive definition for $0 \leq n \leq N$.
 Notice that the $n=1$ case agrees with our usual notion of fully faithfulness. \end{definition}

 Now we prove that $\ObjDef_M$ is an $n$-proximate fmp.
 We recall the following result: \begin{proposition}[\cite{SAG} Prop 16.2.1.1] Let $k$ be an $\E{2}$-ring and $\D$ a $k$-linear category.
-Suppose we're given a pullback: in $\Alg_k$.
+Suppose we are given a pullback: in $\Alg_k$.
 Then the induced functor $\LMod_A(\D) \to \LMod_{A'}(\D) \times_{\LMod_{B'}(\D)} \LMod_B(\D)$ is fully faithful. \end{proposition} \begin{remark} Using the hypotheses of the above proposition (\ref{prop:SAG}), let $M \in \LMod_A(D)$, and let $M_R := R \otimes_A M$ for any $A$-algebra $R$.
+We also denote $M_A = M$ to match the above notation.
 Then, as explained in the proof of \cite[Prop~16.2.1.1]{SAG}, the conclusion of the above proposition (\ref{prop:SAG}) is equivalent to the unit map

 being an equivalence for any $M \in \LMod_A(D)$.
 This is an easy application of the result that left adjoints are fully faithful if and only if the unit map is an equivalence. \end{remark} Using this result, we'll prove the following result by induction: \begin{proposition} Given a pullback in $\nAlg{n}$,